 NEW YORK CITY (WABC) -- After an unsatisfying virtual pandemic parade last year, the Macy's Thanksgiving Day Parade returns to the streets of New York City Thursday for its 95th march -- and while police expect a big crowd after last year's absence, there is no specific, credible or active threat, according to an NYPD assessment obtained by ABC News.

-The parade featured 15 giant character balloons, 28 floats, 36 inflatables, 9 performance groups and a host of celebrities, including Jon Batiste, Kristin Chenoweth, Foreigner, Kelly Rowland, Rob Thomas, Carrie Underwood and Santa Claus.
+The parade features 15 giant character balloons, 28 floats, 36 inflatables, more than 800 clowns, 10 marching bands, 9 performance groups and a host of celebrities, including Jon Batiste, Kristin Chenoweth, Foreigner, Kelly Rowland, Rob Thomas, Carrie Underwood and Santa Claus.